-What can I do, when my best efforts to problem solve fails?
+What can we do when our best efforts to problem solve fails?

-- Leaders with an educational background heavily focused on problem-solving (i.e. engineering, medicine, business, etc.)
+- Leaders with an educational background heavily focused on problem-solving (i.e. engineering, medicine, finance, or business.)

 - Leaders with a desire to problem solve quickly.

-- How am I supposed to solve problems when problem-solving doesn’t work or makes things worse?
+- What you can do to improve the situation when problem-solving doesn’t work or makes things worse.

 - Audio (MP3, M4B)